 As part of the Continuous Update Project, scientific research from around the world is collated and added to a database on an ongoing basis and systematically reviewed by a team at Imperial College London.
 An independent panel of world-renowned experts then evaluate and interpret the evidence to make conclusions based on the body of scientific evidence.
 Their conclusions form the basis for reviewing, and where necessary revising, our Cancer Prevention Recommendations.

-Over the last three decades the science on how diet, nutrition and physical activity affect the risk of cancer has evolved.
-Find out how and why the CUP is changing to address the new challenges in cancer prevention and survival research.
+Over the last three decades the science on how diet, nutrition and physical activity affect the risk of cancer has evolved, and we are constantly addressing the new challenges in cancer prevention and survival research.

 The CUP database is being kept up to date with all relevant papers from randomised controlled trials and cohort studies published for 17 cancers and breast cancer survivors.
 The database now contains nearly 10,000 publications on these cancers, including publications from the Third Expert Report.